 While 90-day delinquency rates rose significantly during the beginning of the COVID-19 pandemic, they have since fallen to about 1 percent nationwide.
 Foreclosure rates have also remained low due to pandemic protections like forbearance and the foreclosure moratorium.
-We note that a few metropolitan areas with large Latino populations-Chicago, Houston, and Orlando-tend to have consistently higher delinquency rates than the nation as a whole.
+Note that a few metropolitan areas with large Latino populations - such as Chicago, Orlando, and Houston - had consistently higher delinquency rates than the nation during the pandemic.